Blackstone (BX) Investment Thesis

 Largest real assets manager; strong renewables

-Largest real assets manager globally with strong renewables and infrastructure portfolio.
-Comparable AUM at $1.1 trillion.
-Higher P/E at ~28x reflecting premium for real asset focus.
+Largest real assets manager globally, with strong renewables and infrastructure.
+Comparable AUM at $1.1T.
+Higher P/E at ~28x reflects a premium for real asset focus.
+Active counterparty: Brookfield is acquiring BX's Spanish residential REIT Fidere for approximately €1.2B.

 Carlyle Group